 The video above summarizes key findings from the 2022 survey in the focus areas of mental wellness, physical health, financial wellness, social connection, and spiritual well-being.
 Below you will find the detailed report and an executive summary, both of which provide a 360-degree view of the warriors WWP serves and allows us to track and treat the most pressing needs.

 Women represent the fastest-growing population in both military service and the veteran community – and while they are consistently and impressively breaking down barriers, women warriors still experience unique challenges and gaps in care, both in uniform and beyond.

 Previous WWP research found that women warriors experience certain challenges, such as military sexual trauma (MST), anxiety, and depression at higher rates than male warriors.
 WWP developed the Women Warriors Initiative to better understand these issues and advocate for women warriors who have served our nation.

-After surveying nearly 5,000 women warriors and holding more than a dozen roundtable discussions, the WWP Government Affairs and Research teams prepared a report and executive summary of the findings and policy-centered recommendations to combat these challenges.
+After surveying nearly 5,000 women warriors and holding more than a dozen roundtable discussions, the WWP Government Affairs and Warrior Research teams prepared a report of the findings and policy-centered recommendations to combat these challenges.

 Wounded Warrior Project constantly explores and advocates for veteran policy that specifically addresses the challenges that veterans face to find long-term solutions.
 We aim to improve current veteran policy issues by using data driven insights and feedback from warriors to fight for initiatives that make a real difference.